 STRANGE BUT TRUE: Two years after Girard died, the Bank of Girard became

-one of Andrew Jackson's "pet banks"
+one of Andrew Jackson's "pet banks"; its home office building

 had once housed the original Bank of the United States!